amalkhair/SocietyQuest-Board-Game/README.md

 # SocietyQuest-Board-Game
-SocietyQuestGame for Fontys STA_EN01 first project

 A multiplayer interactive educational game with questions on society related issues.
 Enjoy!

+Made as a startsemester first project for Fontys Hogescholen

 ---